-2. Buy two identical items if I think I’ll be wearing them often (usually jeans, tops, and summer dresses).
+2. Buy two identical items if I think I’ll be wearing them often (i.e. jeans, T-shirts, and cotton summer dresses).

-4. Buy one fashion-forward item each season and wear it to death.
+4. On occasion, buy a fashion-forward item and wear it to death.
 Then give it away.

 5. I don’t wait for the sales.
 I buy at the front end of the season, then I’m guaranteed to get the things I want.
 Sale is for those fun and unexpected items that make me feel like I’ve won the fashion lottery.